aimansae/my-chalet/README.md

 ### Database Schema
 Add database schema

+Database is created through 2 class based models:

+ChaletList: presents the main details regardin all the chalet available.
+Currently there are 6 available options, containing chalet name , location, description, image and price info.

+MakeReservation: contains a form requesing for user details in order to submit a reservation request: full name, email, phone, number of guests and date

 ### Color Schema

-A background of black was used as main color to provide an elegant and fancy view and contrast with all the chalet images.
+A background of black was used as main color to provide an elegant and fancy view and contrast all the eye-catching chalet images.

 ### Fonts